Size and fit

-Lakai Flaco 2s are offered in men’s sizes which range from 5 to 14.
+Lakai Flaco 2s are offered in men’s sizes.
 The shoes have an average width, but they can accommodate wider feet.
 These are true to size.

 The sockliners contain ample arch support and have deep heel cups that keep the feet nice and centered.
 Regular flat laces in a six-pair eyelet lacing system keep the fit adjustable.